Mayurji/mayurji.github.io/_machine-learning/2020-11-06-machine-learning-I.md

 A *model* is a function, which is learnt based on data, complex data requires complex functions.
 For instance, appraisals in workplace is a complex function because various factors plays keyrole in your appraisal like your effort in team, quality deliverables, years of experience, cordial relationship with managers ;) etc. We cannot simply make linear function like increasing salary with increasing year's of experience.

 *Learning*, a model is said to learn from data.
 Learning here refers to identifying or recognizing the pattern in the data.
 A model is said to perform well, if it predicts accurately on unseen data.
+Unseen data is technically called as test data.
+When the model is training, it is trained on train data.
+The terms train and test data is explained in Machine Learning blog post II.

 **Types of Machine Learning**